alchemy-fr/phraseanet-docker/docker-compose/sandbox/phraseanet-dev-nmaillat/README.md

 edit file path of container FS set path for container FS to your Phraseanet cloned repo (absolute path is recomanded)

-docker-compose build
+ - docker-compose build
-docker-compose up
+ - docker-compose up

-for front dev worflow referer to confluence, but it's same of vagrant referer
+For front dev worflow referer to confluence, but it's same of vagrant referer

 ### Credential

+Phraseanet credential is define in docker-entrypoint.sh of PHP

-Phraseanet user:
+#### Phraseanet user:
-password:
+- admin@phrdocker.dev / admin

-mariadb:
+#### mariadb:
-root/root
+- root/root

-elasticsearch securytie
+#### elasticsearch securitie.
-not set
+- not set

-Url availlable
+#### Url availlable
 127.0.0.1

-## To do
+### To do

-define user name based on argument documentation of host setting for debug url
+- Define Phraseanet user based on argument.

+- Documentation of host setting for debug url.